Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 ![Fava started in VS Code terminal](/assets/images/beancount-fava-started.png)

-You can then go the shown address in your browser to get a visual overview of what you're changing, but ignore it for now because you're ledger is empty.
+You can then go to the shown address (likely `https://localhost:5000`) in your browser to get a visual overview of what you're changing, but ignore it for now because your ledger is empty.

 ### Transactions & Accounts